-Nonprofit restricted assets have changed extensively since 2016.
-In order to avoid unintentionally misappropriating funds, it is important to understand the practical management of restricted funding.
+Nonprofit restricted assets refers to the management of net assets: net assets with donor restrictions and net assets without donor restrictions.
+In order to avoid unintentionally misappropriate funds, it is important to understand the practical management of restricted funding.

-Beginning in 2016, the Financial Accounting Standards Board (FASB) made several changes to not-for-profit (NFP) reporting criteria, including changes to the reporting of assets with donor restrictions.
-In this article, we will take a deeper look at those changes and how they affect your management of nonprofit restricted assets.
+Beginning in 2016, the Financial Accounting Standards Board (FASB) made several changes to not-for-profit (NFP) reporting criteria, including changes to the reporting of net assets with donor restrictions.
+In this article, we will take a deeper look at those changes and how they affect your management of restricted donations.

 The ASU 2016-14, Presentation of Financial Statements of Not-for-Profit Entities was put into effect by FASB for the fiscal years beginning after December 15, 2017.
 This changed the segregation of net asset disclosure from three groupings (previously temporarily restricted, permanently restricted, and unrestricted) to only two groupings: net assets without donor restrictions and net assets with donor restrictions.

 - The previous grouping of “unrestricted net assets” was henceforth called “net assets without donor restrictions.”
 These are considered your “general purpose” funds which are unrestricted from donors and can be used for any and all programs or needs.
 The only restricted funding in this category is *board-designated net assets.

 - What was previously known as “permanently restricted” and “temporarily restricted” net assets were then combined into “net assets with donor restrictions.”
 This includes all net assets restricted by donors alone, but does not specify if they are restricted in perpetuity, by time, by purpose, or in the form of underwater endowments.